Bincabinca/cis185-portfolio/MidtermProject/README.md

         and story to attract local customers and create an online presence for our business."

+        This is a website for playing classic minigames!
+The classic games includes and are limited to: Snake, Pong, and Platform Jumper.

         ## 2. Target Audience
         Who will use your website?
 Why?
 Example: "Local coffee enthusiasts aged 20-40 who are looking for a comfortable workspace or meeting spot."

+        The target audience is young children, who may not be ready for the full scope of gaming, as well as older gamers looking to play their favorite classic, nostalgic games.

         ## 3. Main Features
         - Feature 1: (e.g., Interactive menu with prices) - Feature 2: (e.g.,